 TGax Editor: Change the paragraph below as follows:

-If the Control ID subfield is 1, the Control Information subfield contains information related to the receive operating modeof the STA transmitting the frame containing this information (see 25.8 (Receive operating mode)).
+If the Control ID subfield is 1, the Control Information subfield contains information related to the operating mode change of the STA transmitting the frame containing this information (see 25.8 (Operating mode change)).

 The format of the Control Information subfield is defined in Figure 9-14d (Control Information subfield format when Control ID subfield is 1).